-The Weather in Italy-

 I shot his idea down because I was a student (another way to say penniless), and it just seemed — nuts.
 And far away.

-Well, he bought me a plane ticket anyways.
+Well, he bought me a plane ticket anyway.
 Why I think he was super brave/cool/nuts is that a) he just met me and b) it cost him one month’s paycheck.
 Needless to say, I was floored, and I counted down the days until Christmas.

 I was obviously in a love-fog and decided to not Google, “weather in Milan.”
 That was not smart.
 I showed up in a jean jacket.
 You would think a Canadian knows how to dress for cold weather, but I just imagined Italy being … warm.
 Woops!